sociomantic-tsunami/git-hub/man.rst

   command instead.

 `hub.upstream` required
   Blessed repository used to get the issues from and make the pull requests to.
   The format is *<owner>/<project>*.
-This option is not really required for the `clone` command.
+This option can be automatically set by the `clone` command and is not really required by it or the `setup` command.

 `hub.forkrepo`
   Your blessed repository fork.
-The format is <owner>/<project>.
+The format is *<owner>/<project>*.
 Used to set the head for your pull requests. [defaul: *<username>/(upstream <project>
   part)*]